Now, speaking of Planned Parenthood here, ladies and gentlemen, just a quick question here.

 And I don't let anybody else do it.

-Uh so Kat and I do it ourselves.
+So Kath and I do it ourselves.

 That's it.

-Nobody's so you just haven't taken the time to do this.
+We just haven't taken the time to do this.

 I still mail bills.

-Eight House Democrats yesterday proposed legislation that would require companies to consider bills as paid on the postmark date because the post office is so lousy at delivering mail.
+From thehill.com, eight House Democrats yesterday proposed legislation that would require companies to consider bills as paid on the postmark date because the post office is so lousy at delivering mail.

 The post office can't do its job.

-The post office is so bad, and it's government run.
+The post office is so bad and it's government run.

-It's union staffed.
+It's union staff.

 So now we have to have a law mandating that your bill is paid the date it's postmarked, not when the company gets it.

-That you get credit for paying your bill on the date it's postmarked rather than the date they receive it.
+And the law is a piece of legislation that will mandate that companies make this change, that you get credit for paying your bill on the date it's postmarked rather than the date they receive it.

-Representative Steve Cohen, Democrat Tennessee, the lead sponsor of the bill, said the Postal Service has announced service cutbacks that would eliminate the chance of next day mail service for letters dropped in home mailboxes and would slow down all first class mail.
+Representative Steve Cohen, Democrat Tennessee, the lead sponsor of the bill, said the Postal Service has announced service cutbacks that would eliminate the chance of next day mail service for letters dropped in home mailboxes and would slow down all first-class mail.

-Said his bill would make it easier for people to avoid late fees when they choose to mail their bills by treating these bills as paid as soon as they're received by.
+He said his bill would make it easier for people to avoid late fees when they choose to mail their bills by treating these bills as paid as soon as they're received by.

-See, this is how your brilliant government solves its problems, acknowledges a failure, and then pays for it.
+See, this is how your brilliant government solves its problems, acknowledges a failure and then pays for it.

-acknowledges the failure and then subsidizes it.
+Acknowledges the failure and then subsidizes it.

 Santorum made his speech today at CPAC.